Welcome all seeking refuge from dogmatic lifestyle advice!

 I would also note that all diets were ad libitum.
 Across the board the mice ate more calories of the high fat diet.

 A couple of caveats and thoughts for those of you with kids.
 Yes ... back of mind ALWAYS ... these were mice.
 But, there are parallels between what we see in rodents and humans especially in growth phases.
 Since the mice in this study were weaned onto the diets during their "formative" months (I would say akin to childhood/adolescents), we see that those genetically predisposed to obesity fare far worse on a high fat diet.
-The number and distribution of our fat cells seems to be established towards the end of our gestation (something I need to get back to addressing at some point!) and is considered somewhat fixed by age 18-20 or so.
-Diabetes in these mice -- remember, not genetic "knockout" mutants, but just a strain that seems predisposed -- is associated with something about a high fat diet that favors energy partitioning into fat tissue by increasing both visceral fat cell number (to the best of my knowledge not reducible w/o surgery!).
-They didn't measure energy expenditure but I'm willing to bet that, for whatever reason, like in the calorie restriction study, these mice are prone to serious metabolic adaptation to ... carbohydrate restriction.
+The number and distribution of our fat cells seems to be established towards the end of our gestation, and is considered somewhat fixed by age 18-20 or so.

-Let's revisit that CR study from a ways back.
-The calorie restricted mice gained the same amount of total mass, but went into "conservation mode" and gained significantly more FAT mass.
+The calorie restricted mice and ad libitum mice statistically remained weight stable, but gained small amounts of weight, with no differences between groups.
+The CRs went into "conservation mode" and gained significantly more FAT mass at the expense of lean mass (lost).
 This has been seen with truly ketogenic diets in rats.
 True starvation in childhood often leads to adulthood obesity.
 Are the mechanisms the same?
 Do you want to chance it?
 In any case, it is rather interesting that a strain of mouse prone to obesity would also preferentially sequester energy to fat during growth under mild intake restriction.

 Once fully formed, what are the implications for a low carb/high fat maintenance diet for us humans?
-Mmmff?
 Perhaps whatever damage in terms of fat distribution and whatnot has been done.
 Perhaps nothing you can do with diet changes that.
 Or maybe hedge your bets.
 Here I find myself back at all the studies I've read on the etiology of diabetes.
 That it is the NEFA that "get ya" if you've lost the genetic lottery.

 I was mocked pretty well by a very high fat blogger over this post: Diabetes progresses on LC/HF Diet.
 Yeah ... genetically predisposed ... fed a crappy diet ... apparently morally repugnant researchers ... but, it all seems to come back to those NEFA.
 Just look at them!

 In the end, we can learn a lot from some rodent studies.
 They are not perfect even in the rodent world.
-They don't translate to humans in any sort of imperfect way let alone a perfect way.
-But ignore at your own peril.
+They don't always translate to humans in any sort of imperfect way let alone a perfect way.
+But ignore them at your own peril.
 We don't really have any human cultures eating the version of VLC/VHF diets to look too.
 Not the Masai and not the Inuit (and at least some Inuit diets may not have been as high fat as some think).
 Aside from them (Masai had more carb) we've got bupkiss.

 The much maligned, ridiculed, poopood (here) macro nutrient agnostic 'paleo' diet (meat, sea food, eggs, vegetables, tubers, fruits, nuts).
 I'm sorry, but I see it doing wonders, working way better than any form of calorie restricted SAD or low fat approach.
 We know very little.
 I do know excluding NAD's improves a whole slew of health parameters in real life (and in humans).
 Why?
 I'm very anxious to find out, but until then I chose to navigate on subjective observations and blood work, rather than on rodent studies using weird concoctions.
 Silly me, a stupid radical ;-).